Downsides or Disadvantages to Owning a Tibetan Terrier

 • Bathing: Regular baths, approximately once a month, are necessary to keep their coat clean and skin healthy.

 • Professional Grooming: Many owners opt for professional grooming every 6 to 8 weeks to maintain their coat's condition and manage its length.
+Neglecting grooming can lead to skin problems and discomfort for the dog.

 Exercise and Mental Stimulation

 Tibetan Terriers are moderately active dogs that require regular exercise and mental stimulation.
-Without adequate physical activity and mental challenges, they can become bored, leading to destructive behaviors such as chewing, digging, or excessive barking.
+Without adequate physical activity and mental challenges, they can become bored, leading to destructive behaviours such as chewing, digging, or excessive barking.
 Daily walks, playtime, and interactive toys are essential to keep them happy and well-behaved.

 Separation Anxiety